 The Spanish American War began in 1898 as a direct result of an incident that occurred in Havana harbor.
 On February 15, 1898, an explosion occurred on the USS Maine that caused the deaths of over 250 American sailors.
 Even though later investigations have shown that the explosion was an accident in the boiler room of the ship, public furor arose and pushed the country to war because of what was believed at the time to be Spanish sabotage.
 Here are the essentials of the war that ensued.

-1. Yellow JournalismYellow journalism is a term coined by the New York Times that refers to the sensationalism that had become common in the newspapers of William Randolph Hearst and Joseph Pulitzer.
+1. Yellow JournalismYellow journalism was a term coined by the New York Times that referred to the sensationalism that had become common in the newspapers of William Randolph Hearst and Joseph Pulitzer.
 In terms of the Spanish-American War, the press had been sensationalizing the Cuban revolutionary war that had been occurring for some time.
 The press exaggerated what was happening and how the Spanish were treating the Cuban prisoners.
 The stories were based on truth but written with incendiary language causing emotional and often heated responses amongst readers.
 This would become very important as the United States moved towards war.

 2. Remember the Maine!